Short Short Dramas

 Short Short Dramas is an American dramatic anthology series which aired from September 30, 1952 to April 9, 1953 on NBC.
-During the original run it was hosted by Ruth Woods, whose segments were dropped when it was syndicated (see below).
+During the original run it was hosted by Ruth Woods, whose segments were dropped when it was syndicated.

+Each episode began with Woods introducing a storyteller.
+He or she set the scene for the episode's play and then took a starring role in it.

-While most American anthology TV series of the 1950s aired weekly in either half-hour or hour-long time-slots, Short Short Dramas aired in a 15-minute time-slot, with two episodes broadcast each week on Tuesday and Thursday.
+While most American anthology TV series of the 1950s aired weekly in either half-hour or hour-long time-slots, Short Short Dramas aired in a 15-minute time-slot, with episodes broadcast each week on Tuesday and Thursday from 7:15 to 7:30 p.m.
+Eastern Time.
 Episodes were 12-minutes excluding ads, and a total of 78 episodes were produced.
 Additionally, unlike most early anthology series which were live, Short Short Dramas was an early example of a filmed dramatic series, still a relatively new idea at the time (the first filmed dramatic TV series had aired in 1949, but they were only just starting to become more common in 1952).

-Among its guest stars were Ernest Borgnine, Cliff Robertson, Richard Kiley, E.G. Marshall, and Leslie Nielsen.
-Directors included Daniel Petrie.
+Among its guest stars were Cliff Robertson, E.G. Marshall, Leslie Nielsen, Bethel Leslie, Tony Randall, Neva Patterson, Richard Kiley, and Ernest Borgnine, Directors included Daniel Petrie.